Virtual-Technology-Laboratory/ProceduralLandcoverDresser/README.md

 	5. Run Simulation
 	6. Populate
 	7. Save out Terrain/Script Objects
+	8. CSVReader
+	9. TerrainAssetInitializer

  **Section 1 \- Add Scripts**

 	1.1 Add, create, or import a terrain object.

 	1.2 Add the PLD script to a GameObject in your scene.
-	-This could be the terrain object or any other object you wich to use to house the PLD scripts.
+	- This could be the terrain object or any other object you wich to use to house the PLD scripts.

 	1.3 (optional) Add the CSVReader to a GameObject in your scene.
-	-If you intend to use a Comma Separated Value sheet to fill in your keys then plug it in here. -As of 0.0.0 it only reads floating point values into colors.
+	- If you intend to use a Comma Separated Value sheet to fill in your keys then plug it in here. -As of 0.0.0 it only reads floating point values into colors.

 	1.4 (optional) Add the TerrainAssetInitializer to your terrain.
-	-If you would like to save the assets you are adding to the terrain data then use the TerrainAssetInitializer script. -Once setup, the GameObject housing the script can be exported as a package along with the assets used to make future importing easier. -As of 0.0.0 this feature imports all assets with default settings which might require further customization in the terrain data interface.
+	- If you would like to save the assets you are adding to the terrain data then use the TerrainAssetInitializer script.
+	- Once setup, the GameObject housing the script can be exported as a package along with the assets used to make future importing easier.
+	- As of 0.0.0 this feature imports all assets with default settings which might require further customization in the terrain data interface.

  **Section 2 \- Adjust Variables in PLD script**

 	2.1 Assign Terrain Values
-	-In the inspector for the GameObject housing the PLD script in your scene, link the terrain data to the script.
+	- In the inspector for the GameObject housing the PLD script in your scene, link the terrain data to the script.
 Also, you will need to have a Layer dedicated to just the terrain which you can select from the drop down (you may need to create it).
 Make sure the terrain is on this layer.

 	2.2